alm-tools/alm/docs/contributing/README.md

 ```
 git clone https://github.com/alm-tools/alm.git
 cd alm
-npm install
-npm link
 ```

-Now you can run `alm`

 We highly recommend you use [`nodemon`](https://github.com/remy/nodemon), just run it from the project root: